 Charity Events 2017/2018

-Throughout the school year St. Thomas’ pupils, staff and parents will be taking part in a variety of different charity events and fundraising activities.
-So far this year we have raised a fantastic £326.50.
+Throughout the school year St. Thomas’ pupils, staff and parents have been taking part in a variety of different charity events and fundraising activities.
+This year we have raised a fantastic £560.31.
 We would like to thank everyone for their continued efforts and say a very big well done!

 Please have a look at the charities we have supported so far and what we have done to raise awareness.